 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-Can Using Bad or Dried Thermal Paste Cause Overheating?
+Can Bad or Dried Thermal Paste Cause Overheating?

-Thermal paste is used widely by people who build or modify their own PCs, and a common question that crops up is the idea of “bad” thermal paste and what it might do to the computer’s components.
+Thermal paste is used widely by people who build or modify their PCs.
+Many people may be unfamiliar with thermal paste and what “bad” thermal paste might do to the computer’s components.

-Some people worry that old or dried out paste could do more harm than good.
+Some worry that old or dried-out paste could do more harm than good.
 There are a few key points to keep in mind here.

-The primary focus of thermal paste is to siphon heat away from the various chips in computers or gaming consoles.
-These things build up a lot of heat as they do their jobs, and we don’t want them to burn out.
+The primary focus of thermal paste is to siphon heat away from chips in computers or gaming consoles.
+These things build up a lot of heat as they do their jobs, and we do not want them to burn out.

 If thermal paste dries out too much, it may be unable to transfer heat properly.
 When this happens, the chips in your computer may not get the cooling effect they need.

-In cases where thermal paste might not be working, one of the more likely scenarios is that your PC or console will just crank up the internal fan to compensate for the added heating problem.
+In cases where thermal paste might not work, one of the more likely scenarios is that your PC or console will crank up the internal fan to compensate for the added heating problem.

-Many modern devices have shutoffs that will turn them off if too much heat is detected, too.
+Many modern devices have automatic shutoffs that will turn them off if too much heat is detected.

-Other than overheating, it is important to note that old or dried up thermal paste doesn’t really cause any other issues in computerized devices.
+In addition to overheating, it is important to note that old or dried-up thermal paste does not typically cause any other issues in computerized devices.

-If you are experiencing other problems, they are almost certainly not caused by old thermal paste.
-The paste has one function.
+If your device is experiencing other problems, they are almost certainly not caused by old thermal paste.
+The paste has only one function.

 Will Using a New Thermal Paste Fix Overheating?

-If you notice that your CPU is overheating, checking the status of your thermal paste is one of the first things you should do.
+If you notice that your CPU is overheating, you should first check the status of your thermal paste.

 Most manufacturers will tell you that the thermal paste they applied to the product should last from 3 to 5 years in total.

-This is also true of extra thermal paste you might buy along with your computer or console.
-Although this benchmark is fine, it will depend strongly on many factors.
+This is also true of extra thermal paste you might buy with your computer or console.
+Although this benchmark is acceptable, it will depend strongly on many factors.